jimcrayne/OldNorseHub/README.md

 exactly this sort of project, with any centralized organization or hub, that facilitates collaboration the way github does.
 So I decided just to create one.

-It is also, for now, a logical place to store any new experimental software I create which facilitates those learning this particular variety of Old Norse.

 This project is using Classical/Reconstructed Pronounciation as opposed to the modern Icelandic one.
+The aim of this project is to make it as easy as possible for people to emerse themselves in Old Norse and rapidly aquire fluidy in both the spoken and written language.

+Currently, I have taken some sounds from a youtube video to provide examples.
+Another potentially fun source for audio from the History Channel's Vikings series, which if I recall, has some scenes with reconstructed Old Norse in them.
+It would be very nice if we can extract those scenes and also provide subtitles in the standard orthography, to help newcomers shift their Brain's to 'Old Norse'-mode.

-In my experience with language acquisition, I have found it can be helpful to have a live chatroom.
-To that effect, I suggest #OldNorseHub on Freenode.
+In my experience with some parts of language acquisition, I have found it can be helpful to have a live chatroom.
+To that effect, I invite you to join me in  #OldNorseHub on the Freenode [IRC](http://xchat.org/) Network.

 Since, I want, to some extent, to revive the language, I propose perhaps marking newly coined terms with an unused symbol, so that we can use them with